Special Access Instructions (e.g. Newspapers, Popular Websites, etc.)

 M

-Maria Ziemer posted 23 days ago Admin
+Maria Ziemer posted 9 months ago Admin

 Lacey, this is a good question, and while I can't speak to the user feedback on whether or not it is confusing for the message to appear even when they are signed in to Academic Pass, it is possible for users to close/dismiss the message.
 We've also just released an update that makes it possible to restrict messages to URLs (as opposed to entire domains) and supports exact matching.
 For example, you could restrict the messaging to the NYTimes homepage but not have it display on subpages.
 I would be interested to hear others' feedback on this, as well.